 Beyond McLaren Campground, the Parks of the St. Lawrence and local museums offer many more activities.
 These were our family’s favourites:

 - At Mille Roches Beach, kids will love the expansive sandy beach and huge playground, plus you can rent a paddle boat, canoe, kayak or stand-up paddle board to explore the lake.

 - The Upper Canada Migratory Bird Sanctuary offers a serene network of trails to hike, plus the Interpretative Centre’s cool Touch Table gives kids a chance to see and feel nature in a whole new way.
 Don’t forget to buy a small cup of birdseed when you stop in at the Interpretive Centre to feed the bold chickadees you’re sure to encounter during your hike, and pick up an Activity Booklet for the car trip home.

 - The Lost Villages Museum is a haunting tribute to the 10 villages and hamlets that were flooded during the expansion of the St. Lawrence Seaway project in 1958.
 Ten heritage buildings were carefully relocated and restored to their current location in Ault Park.
 A barber shop, train station, reading room, school house and church are among the buildings found here, each telling a fascinating story about life in the region before and after the flood.

-Don’t let the end of summer – or your reluctance to camp – stop you from enjoying a weekend getaway to The Great Waterway.
+Don’t let the end of summer – or your reluctance to camp – stop you from enjoying a weekend getaway to South Eastern Ontario.
 Many of the Parks of the St. Lawrence operate until October 12, with the exception of the Upper Canada Bird Sanctuary Campground, which is open until October 25.
 Learn more about the Parks and book your campsite or camper cabin at parks.on.ca